Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems

 \subsection{Results and discussion}

-We observe that for all choices of prior covariance, as well as for both mean and covariance approximations, the decreasing trend in the actual errors matches the decreasing trend in the error bounds from \cref{thm:PD-BT bounds,thm:PD-TLBT bounds}.
+\paragraph{ISS1R benchmark} We observe that for all choices of prior covariance, as well as for both mean and covariance approximations, the decreasing trend in the actual errors matches the decreasing trend in the error bounds from \cref{thm:PD-BT bounds,thm:PD-TLBT bounds}.
 As the magnitude of the prior covariance increases, i.e., as the factor $\lambda$ increases, so do the actual errors and the error bounds.
 The actual errors and error bounds for PD-BT and PD-TLBT do not differ significantly in either plot.
 This is due to the relatively high end time, $t_n = 8$, of the chosen benchmark experiments from \cite{2025PD-BT}.
 Previous work \cite{Koe2022TLBTDA} has shown that, for smaller end times, the relative errors of PD-TLBT are smaller than the relative errors of PD-BT, and approach the relative errors of PD-BT as the end time $t_n$ increases to infinity.

-These findings highlight how the bounds \eqref{eq:Frobenius PosCov bound}--\eqref{eq:TL Frobenius PosMean bound} succeed in capturing the behavior of the posterior approximation.
+These findings highlight how the bounds \eqref{eq:Frobenius PosCov bound}--\eqref{eq:TL Frobenius PosMean bound} capture the behavior of the posterior approximation.
 A priori bounds tend to be conservative, resulting in them being much larger than the actual approximation error.
-This can also be observed in \cref{fig:ISS PDBT}, where the error bounds are often much larger than the actual errors, even when the Lipschitz constants $C$ and $C'$ are ignored.
+This can also be observed in \cref{fig:ISS PDBT}, where the error bounds are larger than the actual errors, even when the Lipschitz constants $C$ and $C'$ are ignored.
+The constant $C$ is on the order of $10^{3}$, $10^{6}$, and $10^{9}$ for the three experiments and increases as the magnitude of the prior covariance increases.
+Similarly, the constant $C'$ is on the order of $10^{5}$, $10^{9}$, and $10^{14}$, respectively for this example.
 Furthermore, the plots highlight the importance of prior knowledge in choosing the reduction rank.
-For the `small' prior covariance $\mathbf{\Gamma}_\mathrm{pr}=0.01\cdot\mathbf{\Gamma}$ in the top row of \cref{fig:ISS PDBT}, a modest rank of about $r=20$ suffices to achieve an absolute error of around $10^{-2}$ in the posterior mean approximation.
-In the middle row with $\mathbf{\Gamma}_\mathrm{pr}=\mathbf{\Gamma}$, a rank of about $r=40$ is required to achieve a similar level of approximation quality.
-For the `largest' prior covariance $\mathbf{\Gamma}_\mathrm{pr}=100\cdot\mathbf{\Gamma}$ in the bottom row, the overall approximation quality is much worse and does not even attain an absolute error of $10^{-2}$ for the ranks $r$ plotted.
+For the `small' prior covariance $\PrCov=0.01\cdot\mathbf{\Gamma}$ in the top row of \cref{fig:ISS PDBT}, a modest rank of about $r=20$ suffices to achieve an absolute error of around $10^{-2}$ in the posterior mean approximation.
+In the middle row with $\PrCov=\mathbf{\Gamma}$, a rank of about $r=40$ is required to achieve a similar level of approximation quality.
+For the `largest' prior covariance $\PrCov=100\cdot\mathbf{\Gamma}$ in the bottom row, the overall approximation quality is much worse and does not even attain an absolute error of $10^{-2}$ for the ranks $r$ that are plotted.